prysmaticlabs/documentation/website/docs/advanced/proof-of-stake-devnet.md

 ##### JWT secret
 To communicate through the engine API, go-ethereum and Prysm need to share a common JWT token.
 In your `devnet` directory, create a `jwt.hex` file and put the following JWT token inside.
-(You can use any valid JWT token you wish, this one is only an working example.)
+(You can use any valid JWT token you wish, this one is only a working example.)

     0xfad2709d0bb03bf0e8ba3c99bea194575d3e98863133d1af638ed056d1d59345